Guide to Accounts Receivable Factoring

 For clarity, a factoring company or factor is a lender that provides financing through the invoice factoring process.
 In other words, the lender gives the small business financing in exchange for unpaid invoices.

-Learn more on what accounts receivable factoring is, pros and cons of this type of financing, and alternatives you may want to consider.
+Learn more about what accounts receivable factoring is, the pros and cons of this type of financing, and the alternatives you may want to consider.

 What Is Accounts Receivable Factoring?

-Typically, the factoring company will give the business a percentage of its outstanding invoices (the advance percentage, which is typically around 80%).
-When the invoices are paid by the customers, the factoring company gives the remaining 20% to the business, minus any factoring fees (which can be high).
+Typically, the factoring company will give the business a percentage of its outstanding invoices (the factor may pay around 80%-90%).
+When the invoices are paid by the customers, the factoring company gives the remaining amount to the business, minus any factoring fees (which can be high).

 Recommended: What Are Accounts Payable?